UTS-eResearch/data_directory_cataloger/USAGE.md

 ## Looking at README.yaml Files

 Find all the README.yaml files under just the immediate subdirectories.
+The `-mindepth 2` is added to the find command so it will not pick up any README in the current directory.

     $ find . -mindepth 2 -maxdepth 2 -name README.yaml
     ./job_arrays/README.yaml
     ./mpi/README.yaml
     ./primes/README.yaml

-We added a `-mindepth 2` to the find command so it would not pick up any README in the current directory.

 This is how to quickly look at all the README.yaml files under the immediate subdirectories.